Manchester Victoria station: Picc-Vic tunnel and Metrolink

-The tunnel project was cancelled in the late 1970s because of high costs, and in the 1980s transport planners turned to light rail as a lower-cost option.
+The tunnel project was cancelled in the late 1970s because of high costs; in the 1980s, transport planners turned to light rail as a lower-cost option.
 As a result, the stations were linked by the Manchester Metrolink system which opened in 1992.
 A street-level tramway was built across the city centre linking the stations and two converted rail lines to Altrincham and Bury.
 The tram stop at Victoria replaced the former Bury Line platforms and the tram line was extended into the streets through a new entrance in the side of the station.